OnaKotryna/Github-Finder/README.md

 # Github Finder app

-React project to get to know React framework
+React project to get to know React